mrkamlesh/vue-ionic/README.md

 ## App Preview

-All app preview screenshots were taken by running `ionic serve --lab` on a retina display.
+All app preview screenshots were taken by running `npm run serve` on a retina display.

   <img src="src/assets/screenshot.png" alt="screenshot">